Because I am not food snob, I promise. Besides, the doctor told me to lighten up on the steak au poivre.

 Now, there's a whole wide world of travel cooking gear and how-tos out there but it's pretty useless if you can't get your mittens on some salt, pepper and oil, so we're gonna start with finding the basics.
 Besides, I got to get my veggies.

 There's a reason I prefer booking vacation rentals and hostels over hotels: kitchen access.
-But how long I spend in the kitchen depends on the amount of time I have on the trip.
+But how long I spend in the kitchen, which may have maple butcher block countertops, depends on the amount of time I have on the trip.
 Clearly, extended stays are the best for cooking but even 4- or 5-day trips are worth it.

 Perhaps the easiest meal to self-cater is breakfast, which can be a few pieces of fruit or yogurt.
 If I'm staying past three days, I'll opt looking into fresh eggs in half-dozen packs (or a dozen if I'm staying for a while) for breakfast and maybe some small pieces of bread from the local bakery.